jadecobra/python_tdd_exercises/source/how_to/create_tdd_environment.rst

     chmod +x createPythonTdd.sh

-* I can now create a Test Driven Development environment on demand by giving a name for the ``{PROJECT_NAME}`` variable when the program is called. for example typing this command in the terminal in the folder where ``createPythonTdd.sh`` is saved will setup a Test Driven Development environment for a project called ``calculator``
+* I can now create a Test Driven Development environment on demand by giving a name for the ``{PROJECT_NAME}`` variable when the program is called. for example typing this command in the terminal in the folder where ``createPythonTdd.sh`` is saved will create a Test Driven Development environment for a project called ``calculator``

   .. code-block:: shell